UKHomeOffice/hof-rds-api/README.md

 Values can be set per table to configure deletion jobs.
 A single job can be added per table in its configuring object, and if required, additional jobs can be added as an array `customCronJobs`.

+The cron schedule for deletion and bank holidaye update jobs can be set as environment variables as outlined above in [Env vars](#env-vars) or left as defaults in `config.js`.

 ### Deletion job configuration

 Required values must be configured per job.
 Optional values can be set or left to default.

-`tableName`: The name of the table to run the job for.
+- `tableName`: The name of the table to run the job for.
 If using `customCronJobs` set this individually for each custom job.
 Required value.
-`dataRetentionPeriodType`: Calculate which records to retain based period type - optionally "calendar" or "business".
+- `dataRetentionPeriodType`: Calculate which records to retain based period type - optionally "calendar" or "business".
 Defaults to "calendar".
-`dataRetentionInDays`: The number of days of the chosen period back from the current date to retain records from.
+- `dataRetentionInDays`: The number of days of the chosen period type for which data should be retained, calculated backwards from the current date and time.
 Required value.
-`dataRetentionDateType`: The timestamp database column used to determine if a record is in the retention period.
+- `dataRetentionDateType`: The timestamp database column used to determine if a record is in the retention period.
 Defaults to `created_at`.
-`dataRetentionFilter`: Remove only records where the status of the record is "submitted" or "unsubmmited".
-Defaults to 'all' (both submitted and unsubmitted will be removed).
+- `dataRetentionFilter`: Defines the subset of records to process based on their submission status.
+Remove only records where the status of the record is "submitted" or "unsubmmited".
+Defaults to "all" (both submitted and unsubmitted will be removed).

 Example: